shuei/epics-textfile/docs/Manual.md

 And following record type is supported for writing:
 - longout

+# Device type (DTYP) field
+In order to use netDev, device type (DTYP) field must be set to "Text File" in the record:

+`field(DTYP, "Text File")`

+# Input/output link (INP/OUT) fields

+General format for input (INP) and output (OUT) link fields are as following:

+`field(INP, "@[<]filename"`

+where `filename` is absolute or relative path to the file for reading/writing values.
+If the filename is prefixed with '<', initial values are read from the file during iocInit (even if it is an outout record).

 # Input records

 Each time the record is processed the device support opens the file specified in the INP field, reads the data from, and closes it.